Can you give me a logical, sequential order of the Pre-wrath Rapture, and also explain why this negates the possibility of a Pre-tribulation Rapture?

 As such, the great multitude, seen in heaven at that time, will be the enormous number of saints raptured soon after the Sixth Seal has been opened.
 This will be a Pre-wrath Rapture, or Pre-Seventh-Seal Rapture, because it will take place prior to the opening of the Seventh Seal, at which time God's wrath will begin to be dispensed upon the earth.

-Another implication of this is that Matthew 24:30,31 is not a depiction of Jesus' second advent to earth.
-Rather, it is a picture of the Pre-wrath Rapture event, taking place soon after the opening of the Sixth Seal (24:29).
-It directly parallels the description of the Rapture provided by Paul in 1 Thessalonians 4:16,17.
-The consequence of all of this is that there is no pre-tribulation Rapture to take place prior to the beginning of the 70th Week.
+Another implication of this is that Matthew 24:30,31, Mark 13:26,27, and Luke 21:27 are not a depiction of Jesus' second advent back to earth.
+Rather, they are a picture of Jesus' appearance in the clouds and the Pre-wrath Rapture event, taking place soon after the opening of the Sixth Seal (Matthew 24:29; Mark 13:24,25; Luke 21:25,26).
+It directly parallels the description of the Rapture, with resurrected and raptured believers meeting Christ in the clouds of the air (1 Thessalonians 4:16,17).
+The consequence of all of this is that there will not be a pre-tribulation Rapture prior to the beginning of the 70th Week.

-What that means is that the return of Jesus in the clouds, to catch up believers, is not an imminent event that can happen at any moment.
-The Rapture must be preceded by "cosmic disturbances" in the sky, which will take place soon after the Sixth Seal of the heavenly scroll is opened.
+What this means is that the return of Jesus in the clouds, to catch up believers, is not an imminent event that can happen at any moment.
+The Rapture must be preceded by "cosmic disturbances" in the sun, moon, and stars of the sky, along with a cataclysmic shaking of the earth and roaring of the sea, which will take place soon after the Sixth Seal of the heavenly scroll is opened.
+The latter will not happen until well into the second half = final 3˝ years of the 70th Week.

-Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb: For the great day of his wrath is come; and who shall be able to stand?
-(Revelation 6:16,17)This vast, diverse group of people will see "the face of Him that sitteth on the throne"—the same throne on which He is seen to be sitting later, with the great multitude of saints before Him (Revelation 7:9).
-The face they see will be that of the Lamb, Jesus, appearing in the clouds to Rapture His saints, prior to the great day of His wrath—that is, just before the "day of vengeance" (Isaiah 34:8, 61:2, 63:4) ensues, with the opening of the Seventh Seal.
+These horrified people all over the world will see "the face of Him that sitteth on the throne"—the same throne on which He is seen to be sitting later after returning to heaven, with the great multitude of saints before Him (Revelation 7:9,10).
+The face that the people on the earth will see is that of the Lamb, Jesus, appearing in the clouds to Rapture His saints, prior to the great day of His wrath—that is, just before the "day of vengeance" (Isaiah 34:8, 61:2, 63:4) ensues with the opening of the Seventh Seal.

 As you know, my complete two-part commentary on the Pre-wrath Rapture is here: